hapax/hapax.github.io/assets/sneeze.md

 10^{-4}}{1.8 \times 10^{-5}} \approx 700.
 $$

-This is much bigger than $1$!
+Stokes' law is definitely not valid!
-So we should be using a form
+We should be using the quadratic form for the drag force,

 $$
 \mathbf{F}_\text{drag} = - \alpha v^2 \hat{\mathbf{v}},
 $$

-which as before, points in the opposite direction from motion, but is now proportional to the magnitude of the velocity squared.

-Once more, we are going to solve the toy one-dimensional version of the problem.
+To simplify, let's solve the toy one-dimensional version of the problem.
 The equation of motion is

 $$